The High School selection process is for current high school students applying to enter Duke/UNC in the fall of 2015.

 - Early March – Finalist notification

-- Late March / Early April – Finalist Weekend in North Carolina
+- March 28-30 – Finalist Weekend in North Carolina

 - Students must apply for undergraduate admission to Duke and/or UNC-Chapel Hill the same year that they apply to the Robertson Scholars Leadership Program.